Space Odyssey

-Space Odyssey is a science fiction media franchise created by writer Arthur C. Clarke and filmmaker Stanley Kubrick, consisting of two films and four novels.
-The first novel was developed concurrently with Kubrick's film version and published after the release of the film.
+Space Odyssey is a science fiction media franchise created by writer Arthur C. Clarke and filmmaker Stanley Kubrick, consisting of four novels and two film adaptations.
+The first novel was based on Kubrick's film and published after the release of the film.
 The second novel was made into a feature film directed by Peter Hyams and released in 1984.
-Two of Clarke's early short stories have ties to the series.